theupdateframework/taps/tap3.md

 }
 </pre>

-## The new targets metadata file format
+## The new file format of targets metadata

-Using the new targets metadata file format, a delegation may specify _multiple_ role names instead of a single one.
+Using the new file format of targets metadata, a delegation may specify _multiple_ role names instead of a single one.

 <pre>
 {